Jitendra42Repo/HospitalManagement/README.md

 # HospitalManagement: Clinical Data Reporting System

 1. Spring Boot REST serice that facilitates consumer to keep track of Patient's detail and their clinical data.
-2. Provides two different end-points.
+2. Provides two different services.
 One for keeping record of medicalData ("/healthRecords/saveRecord") and another to keep track of patient's details
 ("/patient/*").
-3. Provides the service to calculate "Body Mass Index (BMI)" for the patient and save it in database and retrieve them as needed.
+3. Calculate "Body Mass Index (BMI)" for the patient and save it in database and retrieve it as needed.

 ## Tech Stack